torvalds/linux/Documentation/i2c/i2c-stub.rst

 If your target driver polls some byte or word waiting for it to change, the stub could lock it up.
 Use i2cset to unlock it.

-If you spam it hard enough, printk can be lossy.
+If you spam it hard eanalugh, printk can be lossy.
 This module really wants something like relayfs.